satellite-image-deep-learning/techniques/README.md

 - [Adapting Vehicle Detectors for Aerial Imagery to Unseen Domains with Weak Supervision](https://github.com/humansensinglab/AGenDA) -> Leverage synthetic data generated by Stable Diffusion to enhance cross-domain object detection in aerial imagery.

 #
+## Explainable Ai (XAI)
+Explainable AI (XAI) is a field of artificial intelligence that focuses on developing methods and techniques to make the decision-making process of AI systems more transparent and understandable to humans.
+XAI aims to provide insights into how AI models arrive at their predictions or decisions, allowing users to trust and interpret the results effectively.
+This is particularly important in remote sensing applications where understanding the rationale behind AI-driven insights can be crucial for decision-making in areas such as environmental monitoring, disaster response, and land use planning.

+- [Mehak_Transformer_LULC_XAI](https://github.com/Ci2Lab/Mehak_Transformer_LULC_XAI) -> Transformer-based Land Use and Land Cover Classification with Explainability using Satellite Imagery

+- [XAI4EO](https://github.com/adelabbs/XAI4EO) -> Towards Explainable AI4EO: an explainable DL approach for crop type mapping using SITS

+- [XAI4SAR-PGIL](https://github.com/Alien9427/XAI4SAR-PGIL) -> Physically Explainable CNN for SAR Image Classification

+- [Pytorch Lightning UQ Box](https://github.com/lightning-uq-box/lightning-uq-box) -> a tool that enables experimentation with a variety of Uncertainty Quantification (UQ) techniques for neural networks

+#
 ## Large vision & language models (LLMs & LVMs)